Krum: Conflict with Michael I Rangabe

 Staurakios was forced to abdicate after a brief reign (he died from his wound in 812), and he was succeeded by his brother-in-law Michael I Rangabe.
 In 812 Krum invaded Byzantine Thrace, taking Develt and scaring the population of nearby fortresses to flee towards Constantinople.
 From this position of strength, Krum offered a return to the peace treaty of 716.
 Unwilling to compromise from a position of weakness, the new Emperor Michael I refused to accept the proposal, ostensibly opposing the clause for exchange of deserters.
 To apply more pressure on the Emperor, Krum besieged and captured Mesembria (Nesebar) in the autumn of 812.

-In February 813 the Bulgarians raided Thrace but were repelled by the Emperor's forces.
+In February 813, the Bulgarians raided Thrace, but were repelled by the Emperor's forces.
 Encouraged by this success, Michael I summoned troops from the entire Byzantine Empire and headed north, hoping for a decisive victory.
 Krum led his army south towards Adrianople and pitched camp near Versinikia.
 Michael I lined up his army against the Bulgarians, but neither side initiated an attack for two weeks.
-Finally, on 22 June 813, the Byzantines attacked but were immediately turned to flight.
+The Battle of Versinikia finally commenced on 22 June 813, when the Byzantines attacked and were immediately turned to flight.
 With Krum's cavalry in pursuit, the rout of Michael I was complete, and Krum advanced on Constantinople.
 On the way, most of the fortresses, hearing about the strength of the Bulgarian army, surrendered without a fight.
-Only Adrianople resisted.
-The siege of this city was led by Krum's brother, who continued the advance towards the Byzantine capital.
-In front of the walls of the Byzantine capital, the ruler performed impressive pagan sacrifices of people and animals.
-This made a great impression on the inhabitants of Constantinople and was even described by Theophanes the Confessor and in the Scriptor incertus (an anonymous Byzantine short chronicle describing the events of the period 811 – 820).
-In addition, Krum orders a moat with a rampart to be dug from the Blacharnae to the Golden Gate.
-Thus, the capital is surrounded on the land side.
-These actions of the Bulgarian ruler are more a demonstration of strength than serious intentions to capture the city.
+Only Adrianople resisted, and was besieged by Krum's brother.
+Krum himself reached Constantinople and performed an impressive pagan ceremony before its walls, sacrificing people and animals.
+This made a great impression on the inhabitants of Constantinople and was even described by Theophanes the Confessor and the Scriptor incertus (an anonymous Byzantine short chronicle describing the events of the period 811 – 820).
+In addition, Krum ordered a moat with a rampart to be dug from Blachernae to the Golden Gate, surrounding the capital on the land side.
+These siege preparations were more a demonstration of strength than a serious attempt to capture the city.
 The aim was to force the Byzantine rulers to conclude a peace with which they would recognize the conquests of the Bulgarians.

-The discredited Michael was forced to abdicate and become a monk—the third Byzantine Emperor forced to give up the throne by Krum in as many years.
+The discredited Michael was forced to abdicate and become a monk; he was the third Byzantine Emperor forced to give up the throne by Krum in as many years.